Colorado Plateau: Geology

 The area was again covered by a warm shallow sea when the Cretaceous Seaway opened in late Mesozoic time.
 The Dakota Sandstone and the Tropic Shale were deposited in the warm shallow waters of this advancing and retreating seaway.
-Several other formations were also created but were mostly eroded following two major periods of uplift.
+Several other formations were also produced but were mostly eroded following two major periods of uplift.

 The Laramide orogeny closed the seaway and uplifted a large belt of crust from Montana to Mexico, with the Colorado Plateau region being the largest block.
 Thrust faults in Colorado are thought to have formed from a slight clockwise movement of the region, which acted as a rigid crustal block.
 The Colorado Plateau Province was uplifted largely as a single block, possibly due to its relative thickness.
 This relative thickness may be why compressional forces from the orogeny were mostly transmitted through the province instead of deforming it.
 Pre-existing weaknesses in Precambrian rocks were exploited and reactivated by the compression.
 It was along these ancient faults and other deeply buried structures that much of the province's relatively small and gently inclined flexures (such as anticlines, synclines, and monoclines) formed.
 Some of the prominent isolated mountain ranges of the Plateau, such as Ute Mountain and the Carrizo Mountains, both near the Four Corners, are cored by igneous rocks that were emplaced about 70 million years ago.

 Minor uplift events continued through the start of the Cenozoic era and were accompanied by some basaltic lava eruptions and mild deformation.
 The colorful Claron Formation that forms the delicate hoodoos of Bryce Amphitheater and Cedar Breaks was then laid down as sediments in cool streams and lakes (see geology of the Bryce Canyon area for details).
 The flat-lying Chuska Sandstone was deposited about 34 million years ago; the sandstone is predominantly of eolian origin and locally more than 500 meters thick.
 The Chuska Sandstone caps the Chuska Mountains, and it lies unconformably on Mesozoic rocks deformed during the Laramide orogeny.